herrenfal/herrenfal/README.md

-# Hello there, its Enfal ✨
+# Hello, this is Enfal ✨

 I'm a Computer Engineering student based in Istanbul, currently focusing on improving my English skills.
 I’m also working on improving my competitive programming skills, particularly in C++.